matthew-brett/gitwash/gitwash/following_latest.rst

 =============================

-These are the instructions if you just want to follow the latest *gitwash* source, but you don't need to do any development for now.
+These are the instructions if you just want to follow the latest *PROJECTNAME* source, but you don't need to do any development for now.

 The steps are: